 - If desired, wipe a thin coat of cooking oil on the skillet before storing.

 If you order a seasoned skillet from us, this is the exact process we use.
 We season each piece by hand with 2 thin coats of oil.
-We recommend using canola oil, or any other oil with a high smoke point, and following these steps:
+We recommend using an oil with a high smoke point such as canola, grapeseed or sunflower, and following these steps:

 - Preheat your oven to 225 °F.